10 Best Hikes in the UK

 Distance: 12km (Approx. 3 hours)

 Passing two of the Yorkshire Dales National Park’s most coveted tourist destinations, this trail passes the glistening water of Malham Tarn and the rugged limestone pavement atop Malham Cove.
-This route offers some of the most breath-taking views in the Yorkshire Dales and takes roughly three hours to complete.
+This route offers some of the most breath-taking views of the Yorkshire Dales natural beauty and takes roughly three hours to complete.

 A circular walk, this route starts at the National Park Centre in Malham, before passing over stony footbridges and through limestone dales and fairy-tale woodland.
 The path climbs over Gordale Scar, flanks Malham Tarn and finishes on top of Malham Cove.
 The cove was formed more than 12,000 years ago, at the end of the last Ice Age, and is now a popular beauty spot in the Yorkshire Dales.
 You can find the complete walking guide for Malham Cove here.